In my classes on the Yamas and the Niyamas I talk about these three Malas that prevent us from seeing ourselves clearly.

 2. Mayiya Mala

-Perception of difference, separateness between us and the world.
+Perception of difference, a separateness between us and the world.
 Creates comparison to others.
 It gives rise to feelings of jealousy and anger.
 Connected to the mind.

 3. Karma Mala